 As part of the Victorian Certificate of Education (VCE) or Victorian Certificate of Applied Learning (VCAL) students can gain an additional qualification by selecting to study a Vocational Education and Training (VET) course.
 Studying a VET qualification will develop their skills and give them exposure to industry and experience in the workplace, prior to completing Secondary School.
 This can lead to many beneficial training and employment outcomes.
 VET is a mix of practical and theory assessments that are targeted to industry and the workplace, complimenting VCE or VCAL.

-- How to apply \
+- How to Apply for 2022 VET Programs \

 - 1st Year

 1st year applications for 2022 Programs are now open!